 Lightweight With No Dependencies – Written in ANSI C, and has no external dependencies.
 Works well in all POSIX environments.
 Windows is not officially supported, but an experimental build is provided by Microsoft.

 High Availability – Built-in support for asynchronous, non-blocking, master/slave replication to ensure high availability of data.
 There is currently a high-availability solution called Redis Sentinel that is currently usable, but is still considered a work in progress.

 Companies Using Redis

 Twitter – Deployed a massive Redis cluster to store the timelines for all users.
 Utilizing the list data structure, Twitter stores the 800 most recent incoming tweets for a given user.
-View the presentation given by Twitter on how they distribute Pinterest is using Redis.
+View the presentation given by Twitter on how they scale Redis at Twitter.

 Pinterest – Stores the user follower graphs in a Redis cluster where data is sharded across hundreds of instances.
 Pinterest turned to Redis after finding that their original solution of MySQL and memcached was reaching its limits.
 More on how Pinterest is using Redis.

 – An early adopter of the Redis project, Github has developed and open-sourced the library Resque, to facilitate the execution of background jobs that have been placed on a queue.
 Github developers took advantage of the fact that Redis had solved many of the difficult queueing issues, so the developers could stay focused on the difficult worker scheduling issues.
 More on how Github uses Redis for their job queueing needs